This course can be tailored to your needs for private, onsite delivery at your location.

 - Assess Maturity and Capabilities

-- Activities: Applying Business Model & Business Operating Model, True or False Quiz
+Activity: Applying Business Model & Business Operating Model, True or False Quiz

-VI.
-Create a Roadmap
+Part 6: Create a Roadmap

 There is a general approach to creating a business architecture that we will logically step through, but many elements should still be considered to tailor the approach.
 We will look at both so you can develop your own roadmap to success.